eDenxGT/eDenxGT/README.md

 ---

 ### ⚡ Fun Facts
-- I love playing games and driving cars in my free time!
-- When I’m not coding, you can find me on the football field or exploring game development on various platforms.
+- When I’m not coding, you can find me playing games or exploring game development on various platforms.

 <!---
 eDenxGT/eDenxGT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.